National Priorities Pool

 A comparative evaluation of the efficacy of the equity strategies employed by Australian universities

-The aim of the project is to examine the efficacy of equity strategies employed at Australian universities which are aimed at improving opportunities and the success in higher education by people from low socio-economic status (SES) backgrounds.
-The project will conduct a comparative evaluation of the efficacy of the approaches each partner university employs to guide the prioritisation, management and evaluation of the outcomes of initiatives aimed at increasing access, participation and outcomes for people from disadvantaged backgrounds, and how they act on the findings from evaluation to plan future equity-related policy, initiatives and services.
+The aim of the project was to examine the efficacy of equity strategies employed at Australian universities which are aimed at improving opportunities and the success in higher education by people from low socio-economic status (SES) backgrounds.
+The project conducted a comparative evaluation of the efficacy of the approaches each partner university employs to guide the prioritisation, management and evaluation of the outcomes of initiatives aimed at increasing access, participation and outcomes for people from disadvantaged backgrounds, and how they act on the findings from evaluation to plan future equity-related policy, initiatives and services.